 - Consider advancing your nursing degree.

 5. Surround yourself with positive support.

-Compassion fatigue and nurse burnout is so common among nurses.
-Left unchecked, it can lead to mistakes, unhappiness or even depression.
+Compassion fatigue and nurse burnout are so common among nurses.
+Left unchecked, it can lead to mistakes, unhappiness, or even depression.
 Share your burnout struggles with a close comrade from work who can empathize with your struggle.
 If that doesn’t help, consider talking to a trusted mentor, a therapist, or find a career coach that can help you work your way out of nurse burnout.
 Nurses are self-giving creatures by nature, but we must give to our own needs as well.
 Crawl out of your shell and start talking it out!

 6. Find an outlet.